 Meanwhile, Jesse sits in a car with Badger near his house, which is under police surveillance.
 Once the police leave, Jesse and Badger sneak in to collect Jesse's cooking supplies and RV and have them kept in storage at a lot owned by Badger's cousin, Clovis.
 Clovis states that his fee for towing Jesse's RV is a thousand dollars.
 Jesse is short, but promises to pay him back in full.
 With a vote of confidence from Badger, Clovis agrees to keep Jesse's RV at his lot.
 Afterwards, he tells Badger to call the police from a pay phone.

 Back at the hospital, Walt is informed by his doctor once more that he can't be released until they are certain he won't have another episode.
+Annoyed, Walt asks how long that could take, and the doctor informs him that they need to keep him under observation for at least some weeks, maybe even months to make sure.
 Walt, taking advantage of doctor-patient confidentiality, admits that he made up the fugue state, claiming that he just wanted time to himself, away from his family.

 At the police station, Hank and Gomez bring in an eyewitness who could implicate Jesse: Hector Salamanca.
 Even though he was present when Tuco had Jesse and Walt detained, Hector, an old-school cartel big-shot, refuses to cooperate with the authorities, going so far as to soil himself to spite Hank.
 With nothing to tie Jesse definitively to Tuco, the DEA has no choice but to release him.